 - J-1 Visa: You must use the new DS-2019 to reapply for a J-1 visa stamp at a U.S. Embassy/Consulate nearest you regardless of the expiration date of your previous J-1 visa.

-- F-1 Visa: If your current F-1 visa is still valid, you will need to contact the U.S. Embassy/Consulate to determine if you need to apply for a new F-1 visa.
-The Study in the States website provides the following guidance found here.
-Please note: This is a statement from the U.S. Department of State.
-However, U.S. Customs and Border Protection (CBP) agents at the U.S. ports of entry ultimately make the decision to admit students in the U.S., not the Department of State.
-We recommend that you double check this information with the U.S. Embassy/Consulate in your home country and CBP.
+- F-1 Visa: If your current F-1 visa is still valid, you should be able to use it to enter the US as long as you have not received notice that it has been cancelled or revoked.
+The Study in the States website provides guidance on visas and returning from leave on their website.
+Please note: U.S. Customs and Border Protection (CBP) agents at the U.S. ports of entry ultimately make the decision to admit students in the U.S. Both EWR and PHL have confirmed they are following the linked valid visa guidance.
 If your current F-1 visa is expired, you will need to apply for a new F-1 visa.

 - You may enter the U.S. no more than 30 days prior to your new program start date.

-- Within 15 days of your arrival on campus to resume studies, you must report to Davis IC with your passport and I-20/DS-2019 form for an immigration check-in.
+- Within 15 days of your arrival on campus to resume studies, you must report your arrival to the Davis IC through the online Immigration Check-In form.
 Entering the U.S., by itself, does not activate your SEVIS record.
 The record can only be activated after you register for classes in TigerHub and report to Davis IC.

 If you will be taking a LOA, leaving the U.S. and resuming your studies within 5 months, the Davis IC may request SEVIS to reactivate your student record up to 60 days prior to the start of the semester.
 Please be advised that there is a risk that it may take a long time for the SEVIS record to be reactivated.